heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 ### Task 1: KGs Integrated During Pre-processing of Learning

 In these works, KGs are utilized to enhance the training data.
 One popular direction is distant-supervision based training data augmentation for named entity recognition (NER) and relation extraction (You may refer to [[the NER and Entity Typing section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Named%20Entity%20Recoginition%2C%20Entity%20Extraction%20and%20Entity%20Typing.md)] for more details).
+> * In general, neural networks take separate (1) training data, (2) knowledge concepts, and (3) related concepts from KGs as input.
+> * Most works use the first input layer of the deep neural network architecture as the layer to augment training data with the KG.
+The remaining layers are application and task specific with loss computed at the last layer of the deep neural network.
+The end-to-end training of such a network results in learning the relative weighting between the training data and different concepts from the KG to handle the downstream tasks.
+> * Chanlleges: (1) different data formats in training data and KG, (2) different weights?, (3) explanability?

 1. Distant supervision for relation extraction without labeled data (ACL 2009)